hpfn/movie_plist/README.md

 TODO list:<br>
     - search<br>
     - update status bar from menu is missing
-    - tests!
+    - pytest!

-It is slow.
-And
+It is really slow.